arp242/zli/README.markdown

 ---

 There is no automatic generation of a usage message; I find that much of the time you get a much higher quality by writing one manually.

-That being said, with `zli.Usage()` you can apply some generic substitutions giving a format somewhat reminiscent to manpages:
+It does provide `zli.Usage()` you can apply some generic substitutions giving a format somewhat reminiscent of manpages:

     UsageTrim      Trim leading/trailing whitespace, and ensure it ends with \n UsageHeaders   Format headers in the form "^Name:" as bold and underline.